 You need to determine what you want to blog about.
 Vegan comfort food?
 Vegetarian?
 Paleo desserts?
 Plant-based?
 Travel food?
 Food for kids?
 Or, a whatever comes to your mind and skillet kinda food blog?

-It’s best to have an idea of what you want to share before you get started.
+It’s best to have a solid food blog niche of what you want to share before you get started.
 If you can narrow it down, it will be easier to attract the kind of readers you want.
 If people aren’t sure what you’re going to share, they will be less inclined to follow you for more than just one recipe.

 Step 2: Choose a name